bryllim/pocketteams/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments
-Special thanks for these Packages/Plugins that are a huge help in building the project.
+Special thanks to these Packages/Plugins that are a huge help in building the project.

 * [aos](https://www.npmjs.com/package/aos)
 * [Axios](https://www.npmjs.com/package/axios)